Root Clusters over Number fields : Inverse Problems and Applications: Applications of Root Cluster Theory

-\begin{remark} Theorem \ref{comp feas thm} doesn't cover the case $(a,b,lcm(a,b)\cdot t)$ where $t\leq gcd(a,b)$ and $t \nmid gcd(a,b)$.
+\begin{remark} Theorem \ref{comp feas thm} (1) doesn't cover the case $(a,b,lcm(a,b)\cdot t)$ where $t\leq gcd(a,b)$ and $t \nmid gcd(a,b)$.
 In fact it is not necessary that such a triplet is compositum feasible over number fields.
 For example $(p,p,p(p-l))$ is not compositum feasible over $\mathbb{Q}$ for every integer $l\geq 2$ and every prime $p>l^2-l+1$ (See Theorem 1.2 \cite{drungilas2013degree}).
 But we do have examples of such triplets like $(n,n,n(n-1))$ for $n\geq 3$ which are indeed compositum feasible over $\mathbb{Q}$ (See Proposition 29 (1) \cite{drungilas2012degree}). \end{remark}

 \begin{remark} Given any compositum feasible triplet $(a,b,c)$ over a perfect field $K$, it is is not always necessary that we can choose the field extensions such that compositum has Galois closure over $K$ having a solvable Galois group.
 As noted in \cite{virbalas2023compositum} (See note after Lemmas 2.7 and 2.8 in \cite{virbalas2023compositum}), we have for $p$ prime and $1\leq s\leq p-1$ that if $(p,p,ps)$ is compositum feasible over $\mathbb{Q}$ for field extensions with Galois group of Galois closure of compositum field as solvable then we should have $s\ |\ (p-1)$.
 We have from Theorem 1.1 (c) in \cite{virbalas2023compositum} that $(11,11,11\cdot 6)$ is compositum feasible over $\mathbb{Q}$.
 Since $6\nmid 10$.
 Hence we cannot choose the field extensions for the triplet $(11,11,11\cdot 6)$ such that the Galois closure of the compositum has a solvable Galois group.

 \end{remark}